 Gardner made a very important contribution to the field of family law with development of the PAS.
 First he alerted the legal community that children's statements about rejecting a parent may result from overt or covert manipulation by another parent.
+This is frequently overlooked or ignored by those working with the family.
 He provided specific recommendations about the combination of legal and therapeutic interventions.
-Of significance was the need for a court order for continued contact between parents and child(ren).
+Of significance was the need for a court order for continued contact between the parents and child(ren).
 The underlying message is that problems between parents and children should be addressed head on, not avoided by terminating any relationships.
 There may be some exceptions and these will be noted later.